 Injury Prevention and knee stability

-The hamstrings, when worked also stabilise the hip joints and will keep the spine firmly aligned which helps the posture.
+The hamstrings, when worked on a lying leg curl machine also stabilise the hip joints and will keep the spine firmly aligned which helps the posture.

 If you need a dumbbell one can be purchased here: Dumbbells